davstr1/set2tracks/README.md

-# Usage
+# Install
 ## General

-Get the thing, yes
+### 1 - Get the thing, yes

 `gh repo clone davstr1/flask-boilersaas`

  or just download it.

-`pip install  > -r requirements.txt.`
+### 2 - Install and run Tailwind
 install tailwind stuff with npm

 `npm i tailwindcss`

-then launch the tailwind watcher.
+Then launch the tailwind watcher.
 This will watch for the css we use and add/remove them from our css/output.css ( Go and learn a bit about Tailwind if you have to)

 `npx tailwindcss -i ./example_app/static/css/input.css -o ./example_app/static/css/output.css --watch`

-go inside the "example_app" folder and
+### 3 - Install python dependencies

+`pip install  > -r requirements.txt.`

+### 4 - Edit environment variables

+Copy example.env into a .env, and fill it with your data.

+### 5 - Proudly run the app

 `python run.py`

+### Notes

-(PROD : Delete the boilerplate folder.
-It's included only for developping the package, and copying the template)
+- PROD : You can the boilerplate folder.
+It's included only for developping the package, and copying the templates.
+(See styling and templates)
+All you really need in prod is the content of the "example_app" folder.

-Note : You can rename "example_app" to your likings, just also change the npx command accordingly.
+- You can rename "example_app" to your likings, just also change the npx command accordingly.

 ## Usage for devs
 if you want to contribute to the repo, or modify the boilerplate.

-Same process, except instead of pip install the boilersaas from Pypi, make an editable install :
+Same process, except instead of #3

+You don't pip install the boilersaas from Pypi, but do an editable install instead :

 `pip install -r > requirements_dev.txt.`

 `pip install -e ./boilersaas`

-`python run.py`
+Now you can edit ./boilersaas and see immediate results.

 # Styling and Templates